Mission – Vision – Values

 In 1945 JS Abercrombie had the vision to create a world-class horse show to benefit the community.
 His vision became a reality on May 26, 1945, with the sound of the trumpet heralding the opening of the Pin Oak Charity Horse Show.
 This tradition of excellence continues today and has culminated into a 73 year legacy of giving that will be celebrated March 21 – April 8, 2018.

-The show spans two weeks in March, with a dazzling array of horse and rider teams competing in a multi-breed equestrian extravaganza.
+The show spans three weeks in the spring, with a dazzling array of horse and rider teams competing in a multi-breed equestrian extravaganza.
 Taking the stage are American Saddlebreds, Andalusians, Lusitanos, the classic Hunters, Olympic-level Show Jumpers, and the new discipline of Working Equitation.

 Pin Oak began by benefitting Texas Children’s Hospital, and Pin Oak is the oldest philanthropic partner of Texas Children’s with the first donation in 1947.